jaakkopaakkonen/rung/README.md

 There is a mechanism to define task and in the task definition declare hard coded inputs for dependency tasks.
-This is done wiht a dictionary called `providedValues`.
+This is done with a map object called `values`.

 For `lockScreen` the full definition in json would be following:
 ```
   {
-    "target": "lockScreen",
+    "name": "lockScreen",
     "inputs": ["sendDbusMessage"],
-    "providedValues": {
+    "values": {
       "type":  "method_call",
       "destination": "org.gnome.ScreenSaver",
       "contents": "/org/gnome/ScreenSaver org.gnome.ScreenSaver.Lock"